ccrowley96/moonroom/README.md

-# MoonRoom
+# MoonRoom 🚀🌕
-This web app provides a place to share with friends, family, and private communities.

-## Motivation
-Providing a **more than chronological** way of sharing with private communities.
+A **more than chronological** way of sharing with friends, family, and private communities.

-## Communities
+## Moons
-Users can create **communities**.
-Once created, a user can share a unique code to join that community.
+Users can create **moons**.
+Once created, a user can share a unique code to join that moon.
 Anyone with the code will be able to join.

-The creator of a community will become the community admin.
-Only admins can delete communities.
+The creator of a moon will become the **mission commander**.
+Only **mission commander** can destroy moons.

 ## Rooms
-Anyone in a community can create **rooms**.
+Anyone astronaut invited onto a moon can create **rooms**.
 Think of rooms like a category of ideas.
 For example, a user might create rooms to share **recipes**, **favorite wines**, **music**, and **videogames** with their friends.

 ## Posts
-Anyone in a community can create **posts**.
+Anyone on a moon can create **posts**.
 Posts will be un-categorized by default, but the user can choose to post to a specific room, recipes for example.

-Let's say I want to share a recipe with my family community.
+Let's say I want to share a recipe with my family moon.
 I'll click the new post button, select the recipes room (created earlier), give my post a title, link, description, rating, and tags, then post the recipe.

 ## Tags
 When creating a post, a user can add tags to the post.
 For example, if sharing a recipe, you might want to tag it [`dairy-free`, `easy`, `healthy`]

-These tags make searching and filtering posts easier for other members of the community.
+These tags make searching and filtering posts easier for other members of the moon.

 ## Filtering
-Once a community contains posts, and possibly rooms, users can easily search and filter all posts by different parameters.
-This makes it easy to find anything shared in the community.
+Once a moon contains posts, and possibly rooms, users can easily search and filter all posts by different parameters.
+This makes it easy to find anything shared in the moon.

 # Development